Reporting OptionsSexual Harassment, Assault, and Violence Prevention

 - Crouse Medical Practice, 315-479-5070, 739 Irving Avenue

 To disclose confidentially the incident and obtain services from New York State or county hotlines Additional disclosure and assistance options are catalogued by the Office for the Prevention of Domestic Violence and presented in several languages on their website or by calling 1-800-942-6906.
 Assistance can also be obtained through:

 - Safe Horizons

-3) To disclose the incident to one of the following officials who can offer privacy and provide information about remedies, accommodations, evidence preservation, and how to obtain resources.
-Those officials will also provide the information contained in the Students’ Bill of Rights, including the right to choose when and where to report, to be protected by the institution from retaliation, and to receive assistance and resources from the institution.
-These college officials will disclose that they are private and not confidential resources, and they may still be required by law and college policy to inform one or more college officials about the incident, including but not limited to the Title IX Coordinator.
+To disclose the incident to one of the following College officials who can offer privacy and provide information about remedies, accommodations, evidence preservation, and how to obtain resources.
+Those officials will also provide the information contained in the Students’ Bill of Rights, including the right to choose when and where to report, to be protected by the College from retaliation, and to receive assistance and resources from the College.
+These College officials will disclose that they are private and not confidential resources, and they may still be required by law and College policy to inform one or more College officials about the incident, including, but not limited to, the Title IX Coordinator.
 They will notify reporting individuals that the criminal justice process uses different standards of proof and evidence than internal processes and questions about the penal law or criminal process should be directed to law enforcement or the district attorney.